“Not just a delicious glimpse into the young Collins, but a glorious insight into the music, character and attitudes of rural America.”Mojo

 Alongside her sister Dolly, Shirley stood at the epicentre of the folkmusic revival during the 1960s and 1970s.
-But in 1980 she developed a disorder of the vocal chords known as dysphonia, which robbed her of her unique singing voice and forced her into early retirement.
+But in 1980, in traumatic circumstances, she was robbed her of her unique singing voice and forced her into early retirement.

 Deliberately eschewing a straightforward biopic approach, Rob Curry and Tim Plester ‘Way of the Morris’, is a lyrical response to the life-and-times of a totemic musical figure.
-Granted intimate access to recording sessions for Shirley’s first album (Lodestar) of new recordings in almost four decades, the film also features contributions from the comedian Stewart Lee and David Tibet of Current 93 What emerges is a meditative and carefully textured piece of portraiture.
-A timely delve into the arterial blood, loam and tears of our haunted island nation.
+Granted intimate access to recording sessions for Shirley’s first album (Lodestar) of new recordings in almost four decades, the film also features contributions from the comedian Stewart Lee , Appalachian singer Sam Amidon, and David Tibet of Current 93.

 More than 3-and-a-half years in the making, and co-produced with Fifth Column Films and Burning Bridges The Ballad Of Shirley Collins is the first release from Fire Films; the new film arm of the revitalised Fire Records and sister label Earth Recordings.